kaneiscoding/DATA-605-Final-Project/README.md

 ## Introduction

 Traditional sports has become dominated by data and analytics.
-From the decisions made by a team such as what players to aqurire, how to play, and ... to the debate between fans of who is better than who by comparing their statistics.
+From the decisions made by a team such as what players to aqurire, how to play, etc. to the debate between fans of who is better than who by comparing their statistics.
 The same can be said for an much newer, emerging sport known as eSports where people compete against each other virtually.
 One of the most popular eSports games for the past decade has been League of Legends.
 I will bring the data-driven debate to the virtual domain to see if some of the age old questions can be answered.

 ### What is League of Legends?